 Daily Pledge: Rejoice Christian School

-Mrs. Jenkins' Kindergarten class at Rejoice Christian School recites the Pledge of Allegiance.
+Mrs. Mainprize's 2nd grade class at Rejoice Christian School recites the Pledge of Allegiance.

 by